Network Topology and Communication-Computation Tradeoffs in Decentralized Optimization: Introduction

 The \emph{out-neighbors} of node $i$ at iteration $k$ refers to the set of nodes that can receive messages from it,

 and similarly, the \emph{in-neighbors} of $i$ at iteration $k$ are the nodes from which $i$ receives messages,

-When the graph is not time-varying, we will simply refer to the out-neighbors $\Nout_i$ and in-neighbors $\Nin_i$.
+We assume that $i$ is always an neighbor of itself (i.e., the diagonal entries of $A^k$ are non-zero), \ao{which means that we always have $i \in \Noutk_i $ and $i \in \Nink_i$}.
+When the graph is not time-varying, we simply refer to the out-neighbors $\Nout_i$ and in-neighbors $\Nin_i$.
 When the graph is undirected, the sets of in-neighbors and out-neighbors are identical, so we will simply refer to the \emph{neighbors} $N_i$ of node $i$, or $N_i^k$ in the time-varying setting.
 The \emph{out-degree} of node $i$ at iteration $k$ is defined as the cardinality of $\Noutk_i$ and is denoted by $\doutk_i = | \Noutk_i |$.
-Similarly, $\dink_i$, $\dout_i$, $\din_i$, $d_i^k$, and $d_i$ denote the cardinalities, respectively, of $\Nink_i$, $\Nout_i$, $\Nin_i$, $N_i^k$, and $N_i$.
+Similarly, $\dink_i$, $\dout_i$, $\din_i$, $d_i^k$, and $d_i$ denote the cardinalities, respectively, of \an{the sets} $\Nink_i$, $\Nout_i$, $\Nin_i$, $N_i^k$, and $N_i$.